-The poem was completed before the poet was banished from Rome in 8 AD and it soon became very popular as Ovid predicted in the closing lines: Wherever Rome’s influence extends, over the lands it has civilised, I will be spoken, on people’s lips: and, famous through all the ages, if there is truth in poet’s prophecies, –vivam - I shall live (prose translation by A. S. Kline).
+The poem was completed before the poet was banished from Rome in 8 AD (you may wish to read his farewell to the City) and it soon became very popular as Ovid predicted in the closing lines: Wherever Rome’s influence extends, over the lands it has civilised, I will be spoken, on people’s lips: and, famous through all the ages, if there is truth in poet’s prophecies, –vivam - I shall live (prose translation by A. S. Kline).

 Ovid based the events narrated in his poem mainly on Greek sources.
 The origin of the constellations, the loves of Jupiter, the adventures of Jason, Perseus and Theseus and other myths were already popular in the Hellenistic world, but the Metamorphoses made them known in provinces of the Roman Empire which had no Greek background, such as Africa.